JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

    }
 }
 ```
-TabbedPageExt expects an IconColor enum value in its constructor which defines whether the 'More' icon in the app's toolbar must be black or white.
+**TabbedPageExt** expects an **IconColor* enum value in its constructor which defines whether the 'More' icon in the app's toolbar must be black or white.
 The icon itself is defined in the plugin's assembly.

-Property MorePage let's you change the 'More' icon title from the default ("More") to whatever language you want, like: "Meer" (dutch).
+Property **MorePageTitle** let's you change the 'More' icon title from the default ("More") to whatever language you want, like: "Meer" (dutch).

-The page is populated with a number of child pages by creating a TabPage for each of them:
+The page is populated with a number of child pages by creating a **TabPage** for each of them:
 - The title of the first page is "Tab1"; the page icon is "tab1_icon_white.png"; the icon used in the 'more' page list or popupmenu is "tab1_icon_black.png"; the actual content of the page comes from MyContentPage (and MyContentPageViewModel) which is created when the page is selected.
-MyContentPage is typically a normal xamarin.forms ContentPage.
-TabPage is instructed to instantiate this page by passing the page Type and an optional viewmodel object.
+MyContentPage is typically a normal xamarin.forms **ContentPage**. **TabPage** is instructed to instantiate this page by passing the page Type and an optional viewmodel object.
 When present, the viewmodel will be given as parameter to the page constructor.
-- The 2nd page is defined by passing a Func<> delegate to TabPage to create the ContentPage when the page is opened.
+- The 2nd page is defined by passing a Func<> delegate to **TabPage** to create the **ContentPage** when the page is opened.
 - Other pages can then be added by using any of the above 2 methods.

 The 1st method has the advantage that you have the freedom to create the the ContentPage's viewmodel at the moment the page is opened.
 If you opt to create view models using some kind of factory concept or dependency injection then of course method 1 works equally well.

-Note: Creating and populating a TabbedPageExt page using XAML is not supported.
+Note: Creating and populating a **TabbedPageExt** page using XAML is not supported.

 #### Set overflow threshold
-The overflow threshold (default = 4) can be set by assigning a value to property MaxTabs of TabbedPageExt.
+The overflow threshold (default = 4) can be set by assigning a value to property **MaxTabs** of **TabbedPageExt**.
 You must set the value before adding child pages.
 An example:
 ```csharp
 public MyTabbedPage()
       : base(Device.RuntimePlatform == Device.Android ?
 IconColor.White : IconColor.Black)